PaddlePaddle/docs/doc/fluid/user_guides/howto/basic_concept/lod_tensor_en.rst

 Therefore we infer that the first sentence starts from word 0 to word 3 and the second sentence starts from word 3 to word 5.

-Similarly,for the length of the top layer of LoD
+Similarly, for the length of the top layer of LoD

 .. code-block:: text